developer-friendly/blog/docs/blog/posts/2025/001-ansible-dynamic-inventory/README.md

   will need accounts in the [AWS] cloud provider.
 - Although provisioning of the remote hosts are not the main aim of this article, I use [OpenTofu] v1.8[^opentofu] to create those instances.
-- Lastly, I prefer to use [Terragrunt] `v0.x` as a nice wrapper around TF[^tg-gh].
+- Lastly, I prefer to use [Terragrunt] `v0.x`[^tg-gh] as a nice wrapper around TF.
 This gives me the flexibility to define dependency and use outputs from other stacks.

 The directory structure for this mini-project looks like the following: